lukamiletic95/papers/Push pull push HEAP PSS.md

 The main drawback of this solution is that it is only probabilistic.
 It relies on theoretical and experimental results that by using a value for *f = ln(n)*, the network graph is connected with high probability.
 This probability grows asymptotically toward 1.

 In case of Byzantine or crash failures, some kind of re-transmission would be required.
 Idea for this is described in [12], where a special timer, *RetTimer*, is used.
-Basic idea is that node re-sends *REQUEST* messages for a certain group of  transactions until it receives them in a *SERVE*
+Basic idea is that node re-sends *REQUEST* messages for a certain group of  transactions until it receives them in a *SERVE* message.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4MTI3MjI2NywxODg4NDUyNjUzLDEzNT
+eyJoaXN0b3J5IjpbLTYxNzM0Mjk0MCwxODg4NDUyNjUzLDEzNT
 M4Mjc5MjIsLTEwMDk1OTU5NzQsNTA4MjgxMDY2LC0xMjE4MDgw
 ODk3LC0xNTE2NTE3MjQ2LC0xMTQ2NzQyMDcxLC0xMjAwNTYzOT
 kwLC0xMDUxMTE3NzY1LC0xNjg2MzgzNDM1LDgzMDIyODM3Myw0